An equivariant Poincar\'e duality for proper cocompact actions by matrix groups: Preliminaries

 \item (Bordism) Suppose two cycles $(M_1,E_1,f_1)$ and $(M_2,E_2,f_2)$ are \emph{bordant}, so that there exists a $G$-cocompact proper $G$-spin$^c$ manifold $W$ with boundary, a smooth $G$-equivariant Hermitian vector bundle $E\to W$ and a continuous $G$-equivariant map $f\colon W\to X$ such that $(\partial W,E|_{\partial W},f|_{\partial W})$ is isomorphic to $(M_1,E_1,f_1)\sqcup(-M_2,E_2,f_2),$ where $-M_2$ denotes $M_2$ with the opposite $G$-spin$^c$ structure.
 Then

 \item (Vector bundle modification) Let $V$ be a $G$-spin$^c$ vector bundle of real rank $2k$ over $M$.
-Let $\widehat{M}$ be the unit sphere bundle of $(M\times\mathbb{R})\oplus V$, where the bundle $M\times\mathbb{R}$ is equipped with the trivial $G$-action.
+Upon choosing a $G$-invariant metric on $V$, let $\widehat{M}$ be the unit sphere bundle of $(M\times\mathbb{R})\oplus V$, where the bundle $M\times\mathbb{R}$ is equipped with the trivial $G$-action.
 Let $F$ be the \emph{Bott bundle} over $\widehat{M}$, which is fibrewise the non-trivial generator of $K^0(S^{2k})$.
 (See \cite[Section 3]{BHS2} for a more detailed description.)
 Then

 where $\pi:\widehat{M}\to M$ is the canonical projection. \end{enumerate} Addition in $K_i^{\textnormal{geo},G}(X)$ is given by

 the additive inverse of $[M,E,f]$ is its opposite $[-M,E,f]$, while the additive identity is given by the empty cycle where $M=\emptyset$. \end{definition} \begin{remark} The above definition of classes $[M,E,f]$ continues to make sense if we replace the bundle $E$ by a $K$-theory class.
 Indeed, if